MichelML/bbpr/README.md

 <strong>Please note that this project is in active development and several improvements are to be expected in the next weeks/months.</strong>
 <br>
 <br>
-<strong>Support this project by giving it a star on GitHub.</strong>
 <br>
 <div align="center">
 <img src='https://raw.githubusercontent.com/MichelML/bbpr/master/media/bbpr.png' width='150'>